-3.2 Quasi-Judicial Hearings
+- 3.2 Quasi-Judicial Hearings - 3.2.1 A quasi-judicial hearing is one:

-- 3.2.1 A quasi-judicial hearing is one: - (a) Which affects a person's livelihood - (b) Which involved disciplinary action - (c) Which affects property - 3.2.2 These hearings are subject to the rules of natural justice.
-Properly applied, the rules of natural justice will ensure that the requirements of the Convention, that a hearing is both "fair" and presided over by an "independent and impartial tribunal", are met. - 3.2.3 There are two principles underlying the rules of natural justice: - (a) First, all parties must be given a chance to put their case under conditions which do not put one party at a substantial disadvantage to the other party.
-All parties should be given sufficient notice of the hearing, the applicant should have disclosure of the nature of the objections/representations as well as knowing who is objecting/making a representation and there should be a right to question witnesses. - (b) Second, a person who has an interest in an application must be disqualified from considering it.
-The Licensing Sub-Committee must be impartial - not only must there be no actual bias but there must be no perception of bias.
+which affects a person's livelihood which involves disciplinary action which affects property.

+3.2.2 These hearings are subject to the rules of natural justice.
+Properly applied, the rules of natural justice will ensure that the requirements of the Convention, that a hearing is both "fair" and presided over by an "independent and impartial tribunal", are met.

+3.2.3 There are two principles underlying the rules of natural justice.
+First, all parties must be given a chance to put their case under conditions which do not put one party at a substantial disadvantage to the other party.
+All parties should be given sufficient notice of the hearing, the applicant should have disclosure of the nature of the objections/representations as well as knowing who is objecting/making a representation and there should be a right to question witnesses.

+3.2.4 Second, a person who has an interest in an application must be disqualified from considering it.
+The Licensing Sub-committee must be impartial - not only must there be no actual bias but there must be no perception of bias.